tomgelbling/Securing-your-Raspberry-Pi-with-Ansible/README.md

 Ansible playbook to secure your Raspberry Pi.
 Based on [Securing your Raspberry Pi](https://www.raspberrypi.org/documentation/configuration/security.md)  by the Raspberry Pi Foundation.

+### What will be achieved by this Ansible playbook?

+The playbook will perform configuration modifications in the following areas.

+**Raspbian users**
+* Change the password of the pi user
+* Create an alternative superuser
+* Make sudo require a password

+**Software package updates**
+* Establish Cronjob to update the openssh-server package on a daily basis

+**SSH**
+* Set users that are allowed to use SSH
+* Set users that are not allowed to use SSH
+* Establish key-based authentication and disable all other authenticaton methods

+**Firewall**
+* Install & enable ufw and fail2ban
+* Set default and ssh firewall rules

 ### Prerequisites

 The following software packages have to be installed on your local machine and the Raspberry Pi.